IBM-Swift/TodoList-CouchDB/README.md

     App started
     ```

-4. Add a `url` environment variable, with the hostname of the application,to the app on bluemix.
+4. Add a `url` environment variable, with the hostname of the application, to the app on bluemix.
+   To add environment variables on the 'new console' bluemix: go to compute -> <App> -> Runtime -> Environment Variables

 5. Create the Cloudant backend and attach it to your instance.